 The address is 186 Hoe St, Walthamstow, London E17 4QH, just a five minute walk from Walthamstow Central station.

 Will there be food and drink available?

 Of course!
 Mirth, Marvel & Maud will be serving a choice of delicious food throughout the night for you to enjoy.
 Check out the options here.
 As for drinks, well, both their bars will be open all night to really get the creative juices flowing.
 Have a look at their fabulous Cocktail Ticket Booth options here.

 Is this an outdoor game?

-No - all the movie magic is contained inside a single venue, scattered across the magnificent spaces of Mirth, Marvel & Maud.
+No - all the movie magic is contained inside a single venue, scattered across the magnificent spaces within Mirth, Marvel & Maud.

 Is this a period game?

 Yes.
-The story is set in 1950, and the venue reflects this.
+The story is set in 1950, and the venue and scripts reflect this.
 But don’t worry, film sets are always on the lookout for new technology, so there’s no need to leave your phone behind.

 Is there a dress code?

-If you want to make it in Hollywood, you’ve got to look the part.
-Whether you want to be the next big star or follow in Fellini’s footsteps, you’ll want to fit in.
+If you want to make it in Hollywood, you’ll want to look the part.
 You can find a whole range of style suggestions at this link.
 Rest assured you won’t be turned away though, whatever costume you’re wearing.